 AKC Canine Good Citizen Program

 AKC’s Canine Good Citizen Program is promoted as the “gold standard of behavior for dogs in our communities.”
-The Program was launched in 1989, and since then almost one million dogs, including mixed and pure breeds, have taken part.
+The Program was launched in 1989, and since then millions of dogs, including mixed and pure breeds, have taken part.

 Through participating in the CGC Program, you’ll enhance the bond you have with your dog, and the basic obedience training you will both undertake will make your dog a pleasure to have around, as your pet will be well-socialized and obedient.

 Also, the CGC award comes with many benefits for the dog owner.
 For example, holding the award is a prerequisite of many therapy dog organizations, and some home insurance companies encourage CGC testing too.

 What does the Canine Good Citizen Test involve?
 Before you and your dog can take the CGC test, you’ll be asked to sign the Responsible Dog Owner’s Pledge.
 Once you’ve signed the Pledge, you’ll be asked to take your dog through the ten-step test that’s run by an AKC approved CGC Evaluator.